 Population and types of people

-The type of people who visit Tamarindo are largely young backpackers in their 20’s and 30’s, many who are there to surf and families.
+The type of people who visit Tamarindo are largely young backpackers in their 20’s and 30’s, many who are there to surf and backpack.
 There is a fairly good hostel/backpacker atmosphere in Tamarindo with several dance clubs, sports bars and bars.
 However, you will also see many families as parents like Tamarindo because of the conveniences and fun activities for little ones.

 The type of tourists who visit Jaco are also young surfers but Jaco draws another type of crowd due to its infamous reputation for drugs and prostitutes.
 It is common to see wild bachelor parties going on or groups of older gentlemen at the bars for a guy’s getaway.
 Jaco attracts mostly the younger crowds who are looking to have a good time.